Automated customs declarations: optimize your international trade in 2025

 AI and machine learning are the foundation of modern customs automation.
 These technologies enable:

-- Intelligent data extraction: automatic recognition of information on commercial documents
+- Intelligent data extraction: Automatic recognition of information on commercial documents

 By 2025, AI technologies will achieve accuracy rates in excess of 97% for document retrieval, as confirmed by a Harvard Business Review case study of a health insurance company